siddhantaryan/MyPortfolio/README.md

 ## Credit/Attribution
 If you are using this code or any part of it in your projects, I kindly request that you give proper credit by linking back to my portfolio or GitHub repository.
 Please include the following line in your project's documentation or credits section:

-"Portions of this code were developed by Teshank Raut.
-You can find the original project at https://teshank.dev or https://github.com/teshank2137/portfolio."
+"Portions of this code were developed by Siddhant Aryan.
+You can find the original project at https://siddhant.dev or https://github.com/siddhantaryan09/Myportfolio."

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.